BlockchainCommons/draft-mcnally-cbor-nan-bstr/draft-mcnally-cbor-nan-bstr.md

 ## Deterministic Encoding and Preferred Serialization

 CBOR's preferred serialization and deterministically encoded CBOR rules ({{RFC8949, Section 4.2}}) apply to the tag and to the bstr's container (for example, definite length), not to the content bytes themselves.
 The content of the bstr is application-defined and MUST be preserved exactly.
-When an application needs exact preservation of a NaN, the sender MUST use this tag in place of a floating-point NaN literal.
+When an application needs exact preservation of a NaN, the sender SHOULD use this tag in place of a floating-point NaN literal.

 ## Interoperability with Deterministic Profiles and dCBOR